 I have probably used 10 different beef stew recipes since I started cooking.
 This takes the best of all of them and the end result is pretty perfect.
 When the stew is completed, mix up a batch of dumplings and drop them into the simmering stew and cook for 12-15 minutes or until completely cooked.

 Leftover standing rib roast tips and tricks:

 If you don’t have time make the leftover standing rib roast stew on the stove, you can follow the alternate crock pot directions in the recipe.
 We actually used our nifty new electric multi-cooker for the dish that you see here.
 We are beyond pleased with the results!
 Edit: Our cooker’s pan liner got damaged when someone (me) dropped it, so we don’t trust it for pressure cooking.
-That particular model has since been discontinued, so I linked to Cook’s Illustrated’s top recommendation for similar models, or Instant Pot models have become quite popular as well – the linked one even has WiFi if you are into that sort of thing.
+That particular model has since been discontinued, so we replaced it with a new Instant Pot.
+The new Instant Pot has a lot of added features that the old one was missing.

 A word about wine

 Speaking about the red wine that should be used in this recipe.
 You are looking for something somewhat hearty, but not overwhelming.
 We had received a couple of bottles of red for Christmas, one as a Merlot and the other was a 2012 Cuné Spanish Rioja Crianza.
 I am not a big Merlot guy, so I went with the Rioja Crianza.
 I tried a small amount in a glass and found it to be quite good and thought that it would balance out the tomato paste and compliment the beef nicely.
 As a matter of science I finished the bottle.
 I stand by the decision to use this wine in the recipe.
 If you don’t have that wine on hand, a good Cabernet Sauvignon or Cabernet Franc will work as well for your leftover standing rib roast stew.

 - 3 tbsp olive oil